Riley-Py/UWaterloo-Work/SCI 238/Chapter 13 - Exoplanets The New Science of Distant Worlds/The Nature of Planets Around Other Stars.md

 	- Gives lower limits on masses
 ### TRAPPIST-1 System
 - Periods and sizes of 7 known planets can be determined using [[Detecting Planets Around Other Stars|transit]] data

+### Calculating Density
+- Using mass from Doppler and size from transit technique, density can be calculated

+### Spectrum During Transit
+- Change in spectrum during a transit tellus